 All About The Potato Bean

-A native of the United States, groundnut can be found in every state east of Colorado.
-It’s most common in the eastern US.
+As native plants of the United States, American groundnut (also called cinnamon vine) can be found in every state east of Colorado.
+It’s most common in the eastern North America.
 Heat and drought are likely why it doesn’t fare as well in the desert southwest.

 The flowers develop in clusters which resemble wisteria flowers.
 Purplish-brown in coloration, these are quite beautiful.
 They flower throughout the summer months, with blooms fading in the fall.